 If you are not sure how to carry out these checks or rectify any faults please consult your local qualified professional bicycle mechanic for service.

-YOUR BICYCLE HAS BEEN BUILT AND QUALITY CONTROLED TO THE HIGHEST STANDARDS WITH COMPONENTS CHOSEN BY THE MANUFACTURER.
+YOUR BICYCLE HAS BEEN BUILT, TESTED AND QUALITY CONTROLED ACCORDING TO THE HIGHEST STANDARDS WITH COMPONENTS CHOSEN TESTED AND QUALITY CONTROLED BY THE MANUFACTURER.

 NORMAL WEAR OF MOVING PARTS ARE NOT INCLUDED IN WARRANTY